FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/t__mninit_multinode_zos.md

 > **Note**
 >
-> JCL variables to customize as described in the table above:
+> Note: JCL variables to customize as described in the table above:

 - EXTPARM: Transfer CFT configuration file
 - COPVIPA: VIPA address for Copilot